bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/cart-and-checkout-overview.md

 ### CaaS

 [Commerce-as-a-Service](https://www.bigcommerce.com/commerce-as-a-service/) is made possible with the Server-to-Server APIs.
-It lets the underlying cart, checkout, order, and payment APIs be called from a separate app, allowing you to create a completely custom checkout without touching the BigCommerce storefront.
+It lets the underlying Cart, Checkout, Order, and Payment APIs be called from a separate app, allowing you to create a completely custom checkout without touching the BigCommerce storefront.

 ## When to use
 * Modifying cart contents, such as price matching